-- B. The Board hereby Approves the requested variances #1, #2, #3, #4 and #5 and Denies variance #6 and imposes the following conditions based on its authority in Section 118-354 of the Miami Beach City Code: - 1.
+- B. The Board hereby Approves the requested variances and imposes the following conditions based on its authority in Section 118-354 of the Miami Beach City Code: - 1.
 Substantial modifications to the plans submitted and approved as part of the application, as determined by the Planning Director or designee, may require the applicant to return to the Board for approval of the modified plans, even if the modifications do not affect variances approved by the Board. - 2.
 Location of bicycle parking cannot exceed 25% into a required yard. - 3.
-Air conditioning equipment shall be screened from view, in a manner to be reviewed and approved by staff.
+Air conditioning equipment shall be screened from view including both roof top and ground level equipment, in a manner to be reviewed and approved by staff.